DougAnderson444/hyper-kappa-chat-app/README.md

 # Hyper Kappa Chat App

+Repo to build a kappa bundle that works in the browser.

 A working chat app built on kappa-core, multifeed, and hypercore.
 Browser user experience is done through Svelte.

 ## How use this?